jora450000/get_pem2/README.md

 flask app extract file and convert to pem format with get-cpcert utility and patool.

-You can use images form dockerhub https://hub.docker.com/r/jora450000/get_pem2
+You can use image form dockerhub https://hub.docker.com/r/jora450000/get_pem2